-I’m sure pretty well everyone has linguistic pet peeves and which ones bother you can tell people something about the way you think.
+I’m sure pretty well everyone has linguistic pet peeves and which ones bother you can say something about the way you think.
 How picky and self-superior you are.
 You can find these lists online but I thought I’d make my own.

 1. … so… (not meaning therefore or to a great extent).
 I tried a few months ago to quit starting sentences meaninglessly with “so”.
 “So do you come here often?”
 “So how’s it going?”
 I found it very difficult.
-So means therefore (or as an adverb to mean a great extent: “She’s so sexy”) but we have slipped into using that little conjunction to lubricate conversation, or maybe to slyly imply that some internal conversation has already been going on between us and here’s my comment out loud.
+So means therefore (or as an adverb to mean to a great extent: “She’s so urbane”) but we have slipped into using “so” to lubricate conversation, or maybe to slyly imply that some internal exchange was already going on between us and here’s my comment out loud.
 It’s replaced “well” which was used the same way in the mid-to-late 20th century (“Well it came down to earth and it lit in a tree…”).

 3. No problem (instead of “you’re welcome”).
 You know, it never crossed my mind that there could be some problem when I thanked you for doing your job properly or saying something nice to me.
 I even prefer the time-honoured Americanism of a simple affirmative here: “Yes ma’am”.

 5. begging the question.
-This is properly a logic error where an argument presumes the truth of a question in issue rather than supporting it.
-“My fries taste better than yours because yours have worse flavour” for example.
+This is properly a logic error where an argument presumes the truth of a question in issue rather than supporting it: “My fries taste better than yours because yours have worse flavour.”
 I almost never hear this used correctly, and quite well-educated lovely people use it to mean that something in issue invites (begs) us to ask a subsequent question.
-What bothers me isn’t that their meaning isn’t clear, but that using that phrase that way falsely implies familiarity with philosophy of logic.
+What bothers me isn’t that their meaning isn’t clear, but that using that phrase that way falsely (and usually unintentionally) implies familiarity with philosophy of logic.
 That people who use it wrongly only look like fools to a diminishing number of archaic pedants only makes things worse.

 6. uptalk.
-We still hear examples of this embarrassment: finishing statement sentences as though they were followed by a question mark.
+We still hear examples of this embarrassment: finishing statement sentences as though they were interrogative.
 “So I went over to his place?
 And like I knew he was in there?
-But he wouldn’t answer the door?
-So I busted it open?” etc. It’s as if we are looking for agreement from the listener or trying to be sure he is paying attention.
-I hear newscasters or other professional talkers doing this at times to an extent I can’t believe, and keep waiting for them to end a concluding sentence by dropping their voice.
+But he didn’t answer the fucking door?
+So I busted it open?” etc. It’s as if we are looking for agreement or trying to be sure someone is paying attention.
+I hear newscasters or other professional talkers doing this to an extent I can’t believe, and keep waiting for them to end a concluding sentence by dropping their voice.
 Most of the time they do.

 7. Singsong or sardonic tone in newscasters.
 This one is hard to describe accurately in prose but once you realize what the speaker is doing it’s either laughable or enormously annoying.
-The singsong tone is information rendered with the opposite of uptalk, dropping the voice with the same false emphasis at the end of each sentence.
+The singsong tone is information rendered with the opposite of uptalk, dropping the voice with the same false emphasis at the end of each sentence, or (recently on the CBC National) whispering the last word or two of a sentence.
 I wonder what kind of announcer these people are trying to sound like.
-The sardonic tone for me is even worse, and I don’t think these young people doing this even realize they are doing it.
+The sardonic tone for me is even worse, and I don’t think the young people practising this affectation even realize they are doing it.
 It’s a whineyness where the talker is offering straightforward statements as if they deserved to be mocked, using the penultimate emphasis of a querulous child: “The prime minister said he’d been TOLD about it.
 He indicated it didn’t MAT-ter.
 He told the house nobody CARES about that.”
 (I’m afraid you might have to hear an audio tape of this to get what I’m referring to…).